moved to handbook page

 - In a cell, you won't find coordinates in a NPC or creature's instance properties.
 Their coordinates can be seen at the bottom of the CS window (the main one called "TES Construction Set")

-- You can open several dialogue windows at the same time.
+- You can open and work in several dialogue windows at the same time.

 - Copying text from Microsoft Word, Google Docs or other text software will often leave you with ’bad apostrophes’, “bad quotes”, spaces at the end of IDs, linux linebreaks... none of these things are good to keep.